tkunstek/serverless-authentication-boilerplate/README.md

 3. Change directory to one that was created in previous step.
 4. Run `npm install`.
 5. Set [environmental variables](#env-vars).
-6. <a id="step-6">Enable serverless CORS plugin by adding "serverless-cors-plugin" to s-project.json (https://github.com/joostfarla/serverless-cors-plugin#installation).
-7. Run `serverless dash deploy` on the project root folder.
+6. Run `serverless dash deploy` on the project root folder.
 Select all and `Deploy`.
 Then deploy endpoints with parameter --all `serverless endpoint deploy --all`.
-8. Fine-tune [Custom Authorizer](#custom-authorizer) in AWS Console.
+7. Fine-tune [Custom Authorizer](#custom-authorizer) in AWS Console.

 In step 6, you may also want to enable 'serverless-plugin-autoprune', it is a nice plugin that removes old lambda function versions from AWS.